Mitchell Aboulafia

-Mitchell Aboulafia (born May 4, 1951) is an American philosopher, social theorist, and Professor Emeritus of Philosophy at Manhattan College.
+Mitchell Aboulafia is an American philosopher, social theorist, and Professor Emeritus of Philosophy at Manhattan College.
 He is known for his works on American pragmatism and George Herbert Mead's thought.

 Career

 Aboulafia earned his bachelor's degree in philosophy at Stony Brook University in 1973, and a PhD in philosophy from Boston College in 1978.
 He taught at the University of Houston-Clear Lake before serving as the head of departments at the University of Colorado at Denver, the Pennsylvania State University-University Park, and Manhattan College, as well as director of Interdivisional Liberal Arts at The Juilliard School.
 In 2004, he received the Distinguished PhD Award from Boston College's philosophy faculty to mark the 75th anniversary of the graduate school.
 He served as co-editor of the journal Contemporary Pragmatism from 2008 to 2013, and as a member of the executive Board of the Society for the Advancement of American Philosophy, 1992–1995.